Intel Nat'l Security Studies Courses

 INSS 5351.
 Professional Skills.

 An exploration of skills, values, and behaviors that contribute to success within the profession.
 Skills to be developed may include professional report writing, presentations, time management, project management, and others.
-Discussions of values and behaviors may include such matters as ethics and professionalism among others.
+Later units will go beyond individual skills to explore factors that affect the success of intelligence operations and organizations.
+Discussions of values and behaviors will include professional ethics and intelligence officers’ responsibilities towards the U.S. Constitution, policymakers, and the U.S. public.
 Departmental approval required.

 Department: Intel Nat'l Security Studies